Roger Touhy: Personal life

 At one time, Touhy owned a small farm and home in Des Plaines, Illinois, as well as a home on a large piece of property in Florida.
-While in prison, Touhy sued 20th Century Fox for libeling him in the motion picture Roger Touhy, Gangster.
+While in prison, Touhy sued 20th Century Fox for $100,000 for libeling him in the motion picture Roger Touhy, Gangster.
 The parties settled out of court, with Touhy receiving $15,000 in damages.
 At the time of his death, however, Touhy had no property, and only $35,000 in cash and some furniture in storage.
-His wife and children relied solely on the potential royalties from his autobiography for income.
+Clara and her sons relied on the potential royalties from his autobiography for income.

 Post-death legal cases

-Jake Factor's libel suit against Touhy was dismissed on account of Touhy's death.
+Jake Factor's libel suit against Touhy was dismissed due to Touhy's death.
 Factor then sued autobiography co-author Ray Brennan, KCOP-TV, KCOP reporter Tom Duggan, and the two publishers of Touhy's book for a combined $4 million for libel in January 1960.
 The outcome of that case is not known.

 In August 1961, Clara and Thomas Touhy filed a $2 million defamation and libel suit against CBS for airing a program about Roger Touhy that included their names.
 The outcome of that case is not known.

-In 1979, Roger Touhy Jr. filed suit against 20th Century Fox for breaching the 1949 agreement between the studio and Roger Touhy.
+In 1979, Roger Scott Touhy filed suit against 20th Century Fox for breaching the 1949 agreement between the studio and his father, Roger Touhy.
 The son claimed the agreement barred Fox from distributing the motion picture Roger Touhy, Gangster in the United States.
 A court found in favor of 20th Century Fox.

 Legal legacy

-Touhy filed a habeas corpus proceeding in federal District Court against Ragen, the warden of Stateville Prison, alleging he was restrained in violation of the Due Process Clause.
+Roger Touhy filed a habeas corpus proceeding in federal District Court against Ragen, the warden of Stateville Prison, alleging he was restrained in violation of the Due Process Clause.
 As part of this proceeding, in 1949 he subpoenaed FBI agent George McSwain to provide documents showing his kidnapping conviction was based on conspiracy and fraud.
 McSwain refused, citing Justice Department policy.
 While the District Court held McSwain in contempt for defying the subpoena, the 7th Circuit Court of Appeals and the US Supreme Court disagreed, both holding that McSwain's refusal was legal.

-Thereafter, the proper protocols for subpoenaing a federal agent to appear in court have variously been known as Touhy regulations, Touhy letters, or Touhy requests.
+Thereafter, the proper protocols for subpoenaing a federal agent to appear in court have variously been known as Touhy regulations, Touhy letters, Touhy requests or the Touhy process.